Rockets bounce back with win over Hawks

 “It was big for us,” McHale said of limiting their turnovers.
 “We just can't afford to turn the ball over.
 If we don't do that and we make just good and simply plays, usually we can get some pretty good shots with some movement, and our guys knocked them down tonight.”

-Jeremy Lin #7, of the Houston Rockets, takes a shot over Al Horford, of the Atlanta Hawks, at the Toyota Center in Houston on Monday, Dec.
-31, 2012.
+Carlos Delfino #10, of the Houston Rockets, drives past Lou Williams, of the Atlanta Hawks, at the Toyota Center in Houston on Monday.
 (AFP)

 More Photos (2)